codeclimate/codeclimate-rubocop/config/contents/style/special_global_vars.md

 will add a require statement to the top of the file if enabled by RequireEnglish config.

+### Safety:

+Autocorrection is marked as unsafe because if `RequireEnglish` is not true, replacing perl-style variables with english variables will break.

 ### Example: EnforcedStyle: use_english_names (default)
     # good
     require 'English' # or this could be in another file.